Best Small Business Cargo Vans - Size, Gas Mileage, & More

 • Cargo volume: 280.9 to 536.4 cubic feet

 The Ford Transit, a true workhorse, is another van that started its life in Europe before crossing the Atlantic and rising to popularity in the United States.
-The 2021 Ford Transit is highly customizable to suit your specific needs.
-Even the smallest version can still fit eight passengers.
-You can get it with a robust five-cylinder turbo-diesel that has 185 horsepower and 350 lb.-ft. of torque.
+The 2023 Ford Transit is highly customizable to suit your specific needs.
+Even the smallest version can still fit many passengers.
+You can get it with a robust 3.5-liter V6 engine that has 275 horsepower and 260 pound-feet of torque.

-It also boasts impressive pickup, thanks to its Eco-Boost engine that allows the Transit to go from 0 to 60 in 7.5 seconds.
+It also boasts impressive pickup, thanks to its Eco-Boost engine.
 It rides and handles much more like a minivan, which makes it a breeze to move around crowded spaces in urban areas.

 This large cargo van is a solid choice for business owners for many reasons, including these specs:

-The ProMaster offers one unique option – it has front-wheel drive.
+The ProMaster offers one unique option — it has front-wheel drive.
 It's a smart choice if you need to move a lot of people, especially during the winter.
-The front-wheel drive gives it an added advantage.
-It only comes in one model with an extended 159-inch wheelbase and a taller roof, so compared to the Transit and the Sprinter, there's a lot less versatility.
+The front-wheel drive gives it an added advantage, with an extended 159-inch wheelbase and a taller roof.
+Compared to the Transit and the Sprinter, there'sless versatility.
 The ProMaster handles more like a commercial van and can be stiff when empty, but its front-wheel chassis keeps it low to ground level, so it's no problem to move passengers or cargo in and out.

 What Is the Average Lifespan and Reliability of Work Vans?